fangdreth/MBAACC-Extended-Training-Mode/README.md

 	+ Control both players and assist positions
 	+ LOCK positions for custom reset positions
 + Burst After X Hits
++ More accurate meter built during a combo in Training Display
++ Option to reset the Reverse Penalty instantly after a combo or blockstring
 + Character Specific Resources
 	+ Roa visible and hidden charges
 	+ Sion bullets